Dubeyshruti/TimeTable-Generator-/README.md

 # Timetable-Management-System
-This project is a part of the Final Project submission for Software Tools Laboratory(PCCCS492) Key Components:
+This project is a Independent Project submission for 3rd Semester Exams:
+Key Components:

 Tkinter: